The Hopeless Romantic

 Things not so great: discrimination, heat, cold, car taxes, and bureaucracy.

-I plan to stick around for a while yet; studying Japanese in Saitama.
-I can't go back now; I'd have to change the title of my blog again.
+I plan to stick around for a while yet; soon I will celebrate my fifth Japanniversary.

 ----